Treaty of Vienna (1866): Background

 Since 1848 Italian nationalist societies and the Kingdom of Piedmont-Sardinia had been trying to unify the post-Napoleonic Italian states into a single Italian nation.
 The main obstacle to Italian Unification was the Habsburg monarchy, which directly or indirectly controlled much of Italy and was actively invested in keeping Italy divided.
-To overcome Austrian military might Piedmont (then Italy from 1861) would need to rely on foreign intervention by other European nations to overcome Austria.
-To this end the Piedmontese Prime Minister, Camillo Benso, Count of Cavour, forged an alliance with France, agreeing to turn over the French speaking provinces of Savoy and Nice to France in exchange for military support against Austria.
+To overcome Austrian military might Piedmont (then Italy from 1861) would need to rely on foreign intervention by other European nations.
+To this end the Piedmontese Prime Minister, Camillo Benso, Count of Cavour, forged an alliance with France, agreeing to turn over the French speaking Duchy of Savoy and the County of Nice to France in exchange for military support against Austria.
 This support would be vital to Italian success in the Second War of Italian Unification, which resulted in the Austrians ceding Lombardy to Piedmont.

 In mid-June 1866 war broke out between Austria and Prussia over the administration of Schleswig and Holstein and the future of the German Confederation.
 Italy took advantage of the situation by siding with Prussia in the conflict, declaring war on Austria on 20 June.
 The Italian government hoped that the ongoing Austro-Prussian campaign would allow their armies to flank the Austrian forces, seizing Venice, Friuli, Trentino, and Trieste with little difficulty.
-Austrian forces defeated the Italian Army at the Battle of Custoza and the Italian Navy at Battle of Lissa; however, in the meantime, Giuseppe Garibaldi's volunteers had advanced in the direction of Trento in the invasion of Trentino, winning the battle of Bezzecca.
+Austrian forces defeated the Royal Italian Army at the Battle of Custoza and the Italian Navy at Battle of Lissa; however, in the meantime, Giuseppe Garibaldi's volunteers had advanced in the direction of Trento in the invasion of Trentino, winning the Battle of Bezzecca.
 Later, the Habsburgs were forced to seek an armistice with Italy due to the collapse of their northern armies following the decisive Battle of Sadowa and the rapid Prussian advance into Bohemia and towards Vienna.
 On 12 August, an armistice was signed by Austria and Italy at Cormons bringing an end to the fighting.